Historic Developments in Sudanese Airspace: AKINCI UCAV Shoots Down an Aerial Vehicle with an Air-to-Air Munition

 Bayraktar AKINCI / Erkan Alkanat

-The successful destruction of first an AKINCI and then a manned fighter jet by the ROKETSAN EREN munition elevates the appeal and value of Turkish munitions in the global export market to its peak.
+The successful destruction of first an AKINCI and then an aerial vehicle by the ROKETSAN EREN munition elevates the appeal and value of Turkish munitions in the global export market to its peak.
 In the future, countries purchasing the AKINCI or other Turkish UCAVs will inevitably also want to include smart munitions like EREN in their inventories to gain air-to-air capability.
 The Sudanese military emerging victorious from these aerial engagements back-to-back has proven to the entire world that munition diversity is as vital as the platform itself.

 AKINCI's Record and Technical Infrastructure